kGorze/RNA-Seq-Nextflow/README.md

 | `Out of memory error` | Increase `--max_memory` parameter |
 | `CPU usage 100%` | Increase `--max_cpus` parameter |

-### Getting Help

-If you encounter issues not covered here, please open an issue on GitHub with:
-- The command you ran
-- The complete error message
-- Your Nextflow and Docker/Singularity versions
-- Any relevant log files

 ## Development

-### Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests with `bash bin/test_pipeline_mini.sh`
-5. Submit a pull request

 ### Testing